743rd Tank Battalion: Battle of Normandy

 On 14 June the 743rd Tank Battalion was attached to the 30th Infantry Division, with whom they would remain for the remainder of the war in Europe, and supported the crossing of the Vire River on 7 July 1944.
-On 24–25 July, located forward with the assault forces of the 30th Infantry Division near St. Lô, the battalion was among those bombed by friendly aircraft which dropped their bombs short of the intended targets.
-Although casualties were light inside their armored vehicles, the accompanying dismounted infantry suffered much heavier losses.
+On 24–25 July, located forward with the assault forces of the 30th Infantry Division near St. Lô, the battalion was among those hit when Allied aircraft dropped their bombs short of the intended targets.
+Although casualties were light inside their armored vehicles, the accompanying infantry suffered much heavier losses.
 Having begun the assault that created the breakout from Normandy, the battalion's pace quickened and, on 19–20 August, road marched 123 miles in 18 hours.
-By 3 September they had reached Belgium, on 12 September had crossed into The Netherlands and within another week were even across the German border.
+By 3 September they had reached Belgium, on 12 September had crossed into The Netherlands and within another week were across the German border.

 Siegfried Line and Battle of the Bulge

 Taking a brief respite from the dash across France and Belgium to refit and take on fuel, in October 1944 the battalion was again engaged in bitter fighting on the Siegfried Line to the north of Aachen, Germany.
 Fighting continued until the end of November when offensive operations were halted in preparation for a new assault to cross the Roer River.
 As the battalion caught its breath and recovered from the fighting, the offensive preparations were halted when the Germans counterattacked in the Ardennes on 16 December 1944.

 On 18 December, the 743rd Tank Battalion withdrew into Belgium to the vicinity of Malmedy, where they continued to support the 30th Infantry Division, which had also been reoriented to repel the attack.
 The battalion was primarily engaged by elements of the elite 1st SS Panzer Division and in a very confused tactical situation fought a series of hotly contested engagements around Malmedy, Stavelot, La Gleize, and Stoumont.
 Although the situation had stabilized by Christmas, the battalion remained in contact but did not go back on the offensive with the 30th Division until 13 January 1945.